LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/fileread/README.md

 [Back to Prep for Class 2](../../class2-prep#files-hex)
 # Exercise: Restaurant Menus

-In a file called `displayMenu.c` write a program that uses a text file of menu items to output a restaurant menu.
+Your job here is to write a program that reads in a text file full of menu items, and produces a nice "restaurant menu" on the console, by adding:

-We've provided some starter code for you ([here](./displayMenu.html)), but it's honestly very minimal.
-If you need or want help, the commands and functions you'll need are gone over in these videos: (<a href="https://www.youtube.com/watch?v=QOD2hHiHpn0&index=1&list=PLhQjrBD2T382ZqJSoJqAnX7dXVi5-YaRh" target="_blank">1</a>,  <a href="https://www.youtube.com/watch?v=KwvObCA04dU&list=PLhQjrBD2T381pcj3Ph49iiDkrhZ9FHpHP" target="_blank">2</a>), so look there first!
+* a company slogan (you can make something up)
+* a title for the menu.
+Something awesome like `"MENU:"`
+* each of the menu items should be numbered.

-Example input files are provided ([here](./exampleMenu.txt) or [here](./goodBurger.txt)); input files should look like this:
+Example input files are provided in ([exampleMenu.txt](./exampleMenu.txt) and [goodBurger.txt](./goodBurger.txt)); input files should look like this:

 ```nohighlight
 Turkey Club